 The key to the bloom is, of course, water.
 But water is never a simple matter of rainfall; it’s a complicated calculation of rainfall as it relates to temperature, wind, and geography.
 Despite all of our technology, scientists can never quite determine when the bloom will happen in any given location.
 Different conditions can set the date forward or backward by weeks and will produce different varieties of bloom.

 Some flowers are very common on the Colorado Plateau, such as Little Yellow Cat’s Eye (Oreocarya flavoculata), Woolly plantain (Plantago patagonica), and Jane’s globemallow (Sphaeralcea janeae).
 These flowers can be observed all across the Plateau on most years.
-Some wildflowers are so successful on the Plateau that they are used for restoration of disturbed lands.
+Some wildflowers are so successful on the Plateau that they are used for the restoration of disturbed lands.
 One group of scientists have been using Tansy aster, Woolly plantain, and others as a ‘rainbow of wildflowers’ to combat the invasive Russian knapweed.

 Other desert wildflowers are more coy.
 Purple scorpion weed in the Phacelia family will only appear on special occasions.
 But, with the right combination of winter precipitation and April sun, they will come out for just a few days to mix with the yellow bee plants and give us a show fit for a sci-fi movie.
 But there is one place within the Colorado Plateau where water isn’t quite so scarce, and flowers bloom in abundance every year.